ESMValGroup/ESMValTool_Tutorial/_episodes/07-esmvalcoreapi.md

 > ## Exercise: apply preprocessors using the API
 > See [API reference][api-preprocessors]{:target="_blank"} to check the
 > arguments for preprocessor functions.
 For this exercise, find;
-> 1. the global mean,
+> 1. The global mean,
-> 2. then anomalies which we can get monthly,
+> 2. Then anomalies which we can get monthly,
-> 3. then aggregate to annual for plotting.
+> 3. Then aggregate annually for plotting and inspect the cube.
 >
 > > ## Solution
 > > ```python